Lifetime Award Recipients

 Maggie MacKillop

-2023 Lifetime Achievement in Community Policing Recipient
+2023 Lifetime Achievement in Community Policing

 Maggie MacKillop moved to Calgary 23 years ago to join a pilot project that brought social supports, judges, crown prosecutors, defence counsellors, and law enforcement together into a specialized court to better support families experiencing domestic violence.
 The pilot project Ms. MacKillop joined later became the non-profit agency, HomeFront.
 Over time, the relationships that she built with law enforcement and justice officials led to HomeFront getting unprecedented access to court information and the ability to now provide support to families in crisis as an integrated part of courtrooms.